I normally live overseas. What do I need to know about the UK tax system?

 The first thing you need to know is that the UK has a tax system that attempts to not discriminate against any particular groups of people.
 You should find your tax situation similar to most UK students.

-Broadly, the UK system aims to make you liable to UK taxation if you are resident in the UK.
 The extent to which you interact with the tax system will depend on your personal circumstances.
 You should normally expect to have to pay tax on any kind of income arising from working, whether for yourself or for an employer, and on all investment income: for example, bank interest or property income.
-Where you are living within the UK can affect what tax you pay as from 6 April 2016 Scotland has the power to set a single rate of Scottish Income tax.
+Where you are living within the UK can affect what tax you pay because Scotland has exercised its powers to set its own rates and bands of Scottish Income tax.

 In the subsequent pages we cover: